uclaacm/westwood_sans/README.md

 ## Usage

-To use via CDN, just copy this into your CSS:
+To use via CDN, just copy this into your CSS file:

 ```css
 @import url('https://cdn.jsdelivr.net/gh/uclaacm/westwood_sans/font.css');